MrSkys/infrastructure-lab/docker-lab/README.md

 ![Working correctly](images/working_webApp.png)
 it updates

 ## Tasks to be done

-- save crutial parts on server(not container)
+- save crutial parts on server(not container) DONE
-- serve more complicated pages on a container | in progress
+- serve more complicated pages on a container | DONE
+- CI/CD